rmastand/MODProducer/README.md

    2. a path to the registry file.
    3. a path to a text file that will count the number of validated events.

    You may need to change the  "goodJSON" in filenameRun.py to the corresponding list of validated events for whatever dataset you're using.
+If you're using simulated data, comment out lines 22-25 (all the luminosity information).

    ```
    cmsenv